In DITA, a topic is the basic unit of authoring

 and reuse.
 All DITA topics have the same basic structure: a title and, optionally, a body

-Topics can be generic or more specialized; specialized topics
+of content.
+Topics can be generic or more specialized; specialized

 DITA topics consist of content units that can be as generic as sets of paragraphs and unordered lists or as specific as sets of instructional steps in a procedure or cautions to be considered before a procedure is performed.
 Content units in DITA are expressed using XML elements and can be conditionally processed using metadata attributes.